Customise Consent Preferences

 • Prefer hot spices like cumin, coriander, cardamom, fennel, fenugreek, turmeric, cinnamon, ginger, etc. Feel free to add spices to your food.
 Drink

-• te copious infusions, especially ginger and lemon tea.
+• te copious decoctions, especially ginger and tea with lemon.
 You should always finish your meal by drinking a cup of ginger and lemon tea 10 minutes later.
 This helps to enhance the digestion process and prevents the metabolism from slowing down.

 • Focus on tastes like spicy, bitter and astringent that improve metabolism and avoid sweet, sour and salty tastes.